Position

 What does a Loss Prevention Detective do?

 A Loss Prevention Detective plays a crucial role in safeguarding businesses from theft and fraud.
 This professional actively monitors store operations to identify and prevent losses.
-They conduct thorough investigations when incidents occur.
-They work closely with law enforcement when necessary.
-The detective also collaborates with store management to implement security measures.
-This helps to create a safer shopping environment for customers and employees.
+They conduct thorough investigations when incidents occur, ensuring that all evidence is collected and documented properly.
+Loss Prevention Detectives work closely with law enforcement when necessary, providing detailed reports and testimony.

 View Loss Prevention Detective jobs nearby